fadedbee/tcpjson/README.md

 - Is jsmn the best way to parse JSON?
 I've previously used http://www.digip.org/jansson/ on other projects.
 - Conversion between JSON request bodies and ISAM buffers needs to be generated as part of the build.
 We cannot write conversion functions for every record type.
-- Handling functions will also need to be generated automatically.
+- Handling-functions will also need to be generated automatically.
 - Error handling could be improved.
 - Locking should be implemented on the POST and DELETE methods.
 - Add an example of selecting multiple records by some form of search.